JohnNilsson/johnnilsson.github.io/_posts/2010-09-26-xbmc-on-zotac-zbox-hd-id11.markdown

 By default I guess device 3 is used.
 This won't produce much audio though so you have to tell the system to use one of the other interfaces (a wild guess is that theese interfaces needs to be combined in some manner to enable full surround.
 As I'm only aiming for 2.0 I can't really tell though).

-One way to achieve this is to add this configuration to */etc/asound.conf* (just create the file, [it isn't supposed to be there by default]):
+One way to achieve this is to add this configuration to */etc/asound.conf* (just create the file, [it isn't supposed to be there by default][asoundrc]):
 <pre>
 pcm.!default {
 type hw